russelljjarvis/MoNELoihiReport/tutorials/edit_out_scraps.md

 2.4.2 Practical

+In fact the reason for the existence of Lava is to address fragmentation in the field.

 Below is a diagram of the Potjan's cortical model.
 This model can be thought of as the composition of many weighted directed graphs, therefore we will use Lava a supported interface to begin to build a cortical model with the Python Loihi simulator.